pabloprf/PORTALS-tutorial/docs/capabilities/optimization.rst

 Optimization Capabilities
 =========================

-**PORTALS** can be used to optimize any custom function (:ref:`Optimize a custom function`) or simulations that have already been developed in the code (:ref:`Current fusion applications`), such as :ref:`VITALS` and :ref:`PRISA`.
+**MITIM** can be used to optimize any custom function (:ref:`Optimize a custom function`) or simulations that have already been developed in the code (:ref:`Current fusion applications`), such as :ref:`VITALS` and :ref:`PRISA`.
-Make sure you follow the :ref:`Installation` tutorial for information on how to get PORTALS working and how to configure your setup.
+Make sure you follow the :ref:`Installation` tutorial for information on how to get MITIM working and how to configure your setup.

 Once setup has been successful, the following regression test should run smoothly:

 .. code-block:: console

-   python3 $PORTALS_PATH/regressions/PORTALS_workflow.py
+   python3 $MITIM_PATH/tests/OPT_workflow.py

 Current fusion applications
 ---------------------------